hasmeu/MAYO-CLINIC-RESEARCH/README.md

 # Health Monitoring Dashboard

-This project is a web portal for bariatric surgery patients that integrates health metrics from wearable devices like the Apple Watch.
+This project is a web portal for bariatric surgery patients that integrates health metrics.
 The web app displays data such as weight, BMI, exercise progress, daily caloric intake, and more through a user-friendly dashboard.
-It also includes a companion iOS app prototype that utilizes HealthKit to collect wearable data, with a Node.js backend and SQL database to store and serve the data.
+It also includes a Node.js backend and SQLite database to store and serve the data.

 ## Table of Contents